Overview of Dignity at Work

 We will explain that neither is the case.
 We will give employees tools to judge whether there is a ‘line’ and where that ‘line’ might be in any given case.
 We will establish that subjective views count – and a lack of intention to offend does not stop harassment occurring.

-Finishing on a constructive note, this dignity at work course will explore how everyone in an organisation has a role to manage the culture and achieve and inclusive working environment.
+Finishing on a constructive note, this Dignity at Work course will explore how everyone in an organisation has a role to manage the culture and achieve an inclusive working environment.

 By the end of this workshop, delegates will be able to:

 • State how they can build a culture that is inclusive

 • Demonstrate an increased knowledge of what is harassment and the impact it has on individuals

 • Still have fun at work!

 • Give feedback to others on matters which concern them

 • Show an understanding of the roles of informal and formal management of situations that concern them

 What do we mean by an inclusive culture?